Skip to main content

 The defensible claim is narrower than "Atlantis was real."
 It is this.
 A literary myth can be built on a real kernel, the way Peter Green observed of early Greek epic that beneath the embroidery there is often a solid stratum of fact.
 If a genuine submergence event occurred in the right cultural and geographic zone, and if its memory entered the Egyptian and then the Greek stream, then Plato could have inherited a true core and dressed it in invented detail.
 That is a claim about a seed, not about the whole plant.
 It does not require that the expedition has found Atlantis, and it explicitly does not claim that.

 Within that narrower frame, the expedition offers a textual argument that deserves to be reported clearly and labeled as the expedition's own.
 Bates applies a method he calls emendation, the critical editing of an ancient text to reverse copying errors accumulated over centuries.
 He and his collaborator applied it to Plato's account and proposed three corrections.
 The Greek word nesos can mean both island and peninsula, and the translators chose island, which sent everyone hunting for an island in the open Atlantic.
 Emended to peninsula, it matches the Edenic geography.
-The text describing the size of Atlantis may have read meso rather than mega, a one-letter change that turns "greater than Libya and Asia" into "between Libya and Asia Minor," a line that runs across Cyprus.
-And Plato's "covered" acropolis hill is read not as a hill merely covered over, but as a natural hill artificially flattened by mound-builders into a rectangular ceremonial platform.
+The text describing the size of Atlantis may have read meso rather than mega, a change of one letter that turns "greater than Libya and Asia" into "between Libya and Asia Minor," a line that runs across Cyprus.
+And Plato's "covered" acropolis hill is read not as a hill merely covered over, but as a natural hill artificially flattened by mound builders into a rectangular ceremonial platform.

 I want to be exact about the status of these readings.
 Emendation is a real and respected discipline in classical philology, but it is constrained by manuscript evidence and accepted only when the proposed reading is better supported than the received one.
 The emendations offered here are not, as far as I can establish, drawn from manuscript variants in the Plato tradition.
 They are reinterpretations chosen because they make the text fit a prior conclusion, that Atlantis is the first Eden.
 That is a legitimate hypothesis to state, but it is not the same thing as a philological result, and it should not be presented to readers as if the classics establishment had endorsed it.
 The honest position is that the nesos ambiguity is genuine and interesting, while the larger emendation program remains the expedition's argument rather than a finding.